Skip to content

 How do I get from Mandalay International Airport to the city, and what does it cost? +

-By road only — there is no train or metro.
-Buy a fixed-price coupon at the taxi counter inside the terminal: roughly 4,000 MMK for a shared taxi, 12,000 MMK for a private taxi, and 15,000 MMK for an air-conditioned private taxi (verify the posted board).
-The airport is about 35 km south of central Mandalay and the trip takes 45 to 60 minutes.
-Buying the coupon first fixes the fare and avoids the overcharge that unmarked drivers will otherwise quote.
+By road — there is no train or metro.
+Buy a fixed-price coupon at the taxi counter inside the terminal before going to the stand outside: roughly 4,000 MMK for a shared taxi, 12,000 MMK for a private taxi, and 15,000 MMK for an air-conditioned private taxi (check the posted board on arrival, as fares move).
+The airport is about 35 km south of central Mandalay; the trip takes 45 to 60 minutes.
+Buying the coupon first fixes the fare and removes the overcharge that unlicensed drivers outside the building will otherwise quote.

 Do I need a visa for Myanmar, and can I get it at Mandalay airport? +

-Yes, you need a visa, and no, you cannot get it on arrival.
-Western nationals must apply for the tourist e-visa in advance at the official government portal evisa.moip.gov.mm — about US$50, a 28-day stay, single entry, valid for entry within 90 days of approval.
+Yes, you need a visa, and no, it cannot be obtained on arrival.
+Western nationals must apply for the tourist e-visa in advance at the official government portal evisa.moip.gov.mm — approximately US$50, a 28-day stay, single entry, valid for entry within 90 days of approval.
+Allow at least a week for processing despite the official minimum of three working days.
 Print the approval letter to present at immigration.
-Mandalay International is one of the authorised e-visa entry airports, so MDL is a valid arrival point.
+MDL is one of the three authorised e-visa entry airports in Myanmar.

-What currency do I need at Mandalay airport, and will my card work? +
+What currency do I need, and will my card work? +

-The currency is the Myanmar kyat (MMK), but the operational answer is to carry US dollars in cash, in pristine condition.
-Cards and ATMs are unreliable for foreigners.
-Myanmar runs a dual rate: the official rate is roughly 2,100 MMK to the US dollar, while the informal market rate runs far higher, around 3,900 to 5,000 MMK to the dollar.
-Change dollars to kyat at licensed counters in the city, not at the airport, for a better rate.
+The currency is the Myanmar kyat (MMK), but the operational answer is to carry US dollars in cash, in pristine condition — crisp, unmarked, recent-series notes.
+Cards and ATMs are unreliable for foreign visitors.
+Myanmar runs two parallel exchange rates: the official rate is roughly 2,100 MMK to the US dollar; the informal market rate runs far higher, around 3,900–5,000 MMK to the dollar.
+Change dollars for kyat at licensed counters in the city, not at the airport, for a better rate.

 Is there a lounge at Mandalay airport, and which cards get me in? +